You Can Learn Tokenization End-to-End with Reinforcement Learning: Experiments

 \subsection{Python Code}

-We train $90$ million parameter models on the \texttt{CodeParrot} dataset \citep{codeparrot2022huggingface} of python code, using both our method and the straight-through estimate of \citet{hwang2025hnet}.
-In Figure \ref{fig:codeparrot_strategies_teaser} we report that our model learns to draw token boundaries at the beginning of module names, space tokens to contain at least 2 bytes, and learns not to expend test-time compute on the Apache License, which is frequently repeated throughout the training dataset.
+We train $90$ million parameter models on the \texttt{CodeParrot} dataset \cite{codeparrot2022huggingface} of python code, using both our method and the straight-through estimate of Hwang et al \yrcite{hwang2025hnet}.
+In Figure \ref{fig:codeparrot_strategies_teaser} we report that our model learns to draw token boundaries at the beginning of module names, space tokens to contain at least 2 bytes, and learns to note expend test-time compute on the Apache License, which is frequently repeated throughout the training dataset.
 Additional samples are provided in Appendix \ref{app:our_method_codeparrot} and tokenization strategies learned by H-Net are provided in appendix \ref{app:hnet_codeparrot}.
-In Appendix \ref{app:further_experimental_details} Figure \ref{fig:codeparrot_loss_curves} we plot the validation loss for both methods, finding that this intuitively appealing tokenization strategy leads to an improved downstream loss.
+In Figure \ref{fig:codeparrot_loss_curves} we plot the validation loss for both methods, finding that this intuitively appealing tokenization strategy leads to an improved downstream loss.